nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your F.A.R.T.
    1. A good home folder would be the Downloads folder as it makes the next step easier.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar F.A.R.T_in_a.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar fart_in_a.jar` command to run the application.<br>
    1. To open the command terminal, open the terminal app for Linux/macOS users, and Windows Powershell for Windows Users.
    2. For most users, type `cd Downloads` in the terminal window to navigate to the Downloads folder.
    3. Alternatively, you may navigate to the folder using File Explorer, then right click it and select `Open in Terminal`